 - Choose a Date.
 Metro Parks accepts event date requests 1 calendar year in advance.
 All dates are reserved on a first come, first served basis.
 Event dates are not confirmed until an event application has been received and approved by the Park Board.
 Once approved, you will be invoiced.
-Applicable Special Event Fees can be found here.
+Applicable Special Event Fees.

 - Choose a park location.

 - Submit a Special Events Application to the Special Events Coordinator in Metro Parks.
 If your 5K requires sound amplification, fundraising, or serving/selling alcohol Park Board approval must be granted 60 days in advance of proposed event date.

 - Park Police must be contacted for hiring officers to close 5k courses.
 Upon approval of the Park Board, applicant must contact Park Police to discuss the hiring of officers.
 Park Police may be contacted at 615-880-3429.